mvilain/open-vpn/roles/common/README.md

 Fedora32's repos are hosted on mirrors with very poor network response from my VPN.
 Tasks that install products take a very long time and frequently timed out.
 I even get timeouts on my straight ISP connection, so I have no workaround for this.
 User's experience of Fedora32 may vary.
 Use Fedora33 instead.

+vagrant requires a public/private key pair to login to the vagrant boxes.
+This is usually specified in the inventory file, but if ssh-agent has been enabled (e.g. `AddKeysToAgent yes` is set in the `.ssh/config file`), some vagrant boxes won't be able to connect and authenticate.

+As of 6/14/21, CentOS 8, Debian, and Ubuntu boxes won't work if `AddKeysToAgent` is set.
+The workaround for this is to set the environment SSH\_AUTH\_SOCK to a blank string:

+    export SSH_AUTH_SOCK=""

+See [this link](https://github.com/hashicorp/vagrant/issues/8204).
+Adding the key to the ssh-agent doesn't fix this.

 Role Variables
 --------------